 WebSite X5 offers three types of licenses: Start ($19.99), Evolution ($79), and Professional ($229).
 All fees are one-time only – no monthly subscription.
 The main differences between the plans are the number of customizable templates, websites, pages per project, and royalty-free images, as well as the availability of advanced features such as e-commerce, SEO, and database integration.

 A WebSite X5 license never expires.
 You can use it to upgrade existing projects or to create new projects.
 Created for only windows, you can use programs like VMWare or CrossOver to run it on MacOSX systems.
 Its features include Drag-and-Drop, e-commerce, mobile apps, parallax effects, graphics template, and editor, hosting and domain, SEO optimization, blog, contact forms, and 900,000 royalty-free images.

 TemplateToster offers two types of licenses: Standard Edition ($49/license) and Professional Edition ($149/license), the main difference between the licenses is the availability of premium features, such as custom gradient angle and gradient stops, custom logo and element level bookmarking.
-Product trial requires the purchase of an activation key.
+The product trial requires the purchase of an activation key.
 Alternatively, users can request for a demo to know more about the product.
 One can make payments via Paypal, credit card, bank transfer, AliPay, Carte Bleue, GiroPay, iDEAL, and WebMoney.

 TemplateToster work with Windows operating systems and includes the following features; Bootstrap Framework, header management, FTP option, custom module positions, custom widget areas, custom regions design, custom page template design, the advanced custom gradient angle/gradient stops, custom logo with a hyperlink, custom values, and element level bookmarking